 Let’s start with some definitions.
 As the blockchain ecosystem and digital asset marketplace become saturated with new companies, these platforms and applications are striving for creative new ways to gain the attention of users.
 One of the primary methods companies have been using to do this is by giving away small amounts of their digital assets to the entire ecosystem, which is referred to as an airdrop.

 An airdrop is the distribution of small amounts of a digital asset to the community for free.
-To qualify for the airdrop “one may need to hold a minimum quantity of the same, or another, digital asset in his/her wallet, or may need to perform certain tasks that include posting on social media forums and filling out a request form,” according to Investopedia.
+To qualify for the airdrop “one may need to hold a minimum quantity of the same, or another, a digital asset in his/her wallet, or may need to perform certain tasks that include posting on social media forums and filling out a request form,” according to Investopedia.

 A hard fork is a change in the consensus rules of a blockchain at the protocol-level code that makes previously valid blocks/transactions invalid.
 This change is generally agreed upon by all participants who maintain a copy of the ledger and requires the compliant users to upgrade to the latest version of the protocol software.

 As with any emerging technology, blockchains also come with their share of growing pains.
-The blockchain ecosystem may be one of open collaboration, but there are still unresolved issues around balancing decentralization, scalability, security and privacy.
+The blockchain ecosystem may be one of open collaboration, but there are still unresolved issues around balancing decentralization, scalability, security, and privacy.
 This lack of resolution has given way to a difference of opinions on what are the best approaches to these concerns.
 When there is such a disagreement, participants sometimes opt to split from the standard chain and create their own “copy” with certain protocol-level code changes.
 The act of “hard forking” has become increasingly commonplace in the blockchain ecosystem, with well over 30 hard forks of the bitcoin blockchain occurring as of September 2018.2

 Choices and their consequences

 A hard fork is a permanent deviation from the previous version of the blockchain, and participants running previous versions will no longer be accepted by the newest version.
 When some participants refuse to upgrade, the hard fork results in two separately operating blockchains: the old version and the new version.
 When two separate blockchains continue to operate, users that participated on the “old chain” have their transaction history and wallet contents recorded on both the old version and the new version of the blockchain.
 This is referred to as a contentious hard fork.
-In the context of digital assets on a blockchain, this means that a participant will have an equal amount of the same digital assets on both chains at the point of forking, which may or may not have separate values, depending on the amount of participants supporting the original and new blockchain.
+In the context of digital assets on a blockchain, this means that a participant will have an equal amount of the same digital assets on both chains at the point of forking, which may or may not have separate values, depending on the number of participants supporting the original and new blockchain.

 In August 2017, for example, the bitcoin blockchain underwent a contentious hard fork, resulting in the creation of a new blockchain known as bitcoin cash.
 Not everyone in the bitcoin community supported the upgrades executed by the bitcoin cash team, and the two separate blockchains that emerged follow different strategies for scalability.
 When the bitcoin cash blockchain forked off, everyone who held bitcoin in a wallet prior to the fork had the ability to claim an equivalent amount of bitcoin cash as bitcoin in the wallet after the fork.